UltraNote tech releases

 This is really worth shouting about as it makes mining very accessible for anyone with a home pc or laptop, it is almost as easy as 1-2-3.
 We expect this to greatly increase the number of UltraNote miners, in turn this will increase the hashing power of the network and add to UltraNotes strength and security.

-All you need to do to become an UltraNote miner is download the GUI wallet for your Operating System (OS) from UltraNote.org.
+All you need to do to become an UltraNote miner is download the GUI wallet for your Operating System (OS) from [insert link here].

-Once you have downloaded it, Click on the mining tab, Pick a pool and then click the start mining button.
-That’s it, that’s all there is to it, you’re now a cryptocurrency miner!
+Once you have downloaded it, enter the numbers 5555 in the [insert name] box and then click the start mining button.
+That’s it, that’s all there is to it; you’re now a cryptocurrency miner!

 It’s important to ensure that you back up your GUI wallet at an appropriate frequency.
 You can contact UltraNote team through the forum for advice and tutorials on this.